ideamark/breadbot/README.md

 * Clean (not uninstall)
   * python3 setup.py clean

-## How to use
+## Local console
-* Run command "breadbot"
+* Type command "breadbot" to launch the local console.
-* Then u can talk with Bread
+* Then u can test Bread, or run commands on this console, type "help" for more info.
-  * Only English chatting.
-  * If return message is too long, type "n" turn to next page.

 ## Super user mode
 * Super user mode is set for developers.
+* The local console is default set as super user.
-* If your ID is in bread.cfg super user list, u will get the functions below:
+* If your ID is in bread.cfg super user list, u will get the super user functions below:
   * Type "help": Simple & quick help.
   * Type "readme": Display this web page.
   * Type "d xxx": Search knowledge base and baidu.